Thumbkin/MissingTradeSkillsList_Classic/README.md

 ### Latest version (v1.13.54)

 * Updated skill, item & specialisation translations for all languages except for Korean, simplified Chinese and traditional Chinese to match live data
+* Updated wrong prices from vendor to match live data

 Full version history is available in VERSION_HISTORY.md inside zip addon